-The Saudi-led coalition and the Yemeni government want to weaken a rebel group known as the Houthis and, by extension, their regional rivals Iran, who provide the rebels with limited support.
+The Saudi-led coalition and the Yemeni government want to weaken a rebel group known as the Houthis and, by extension, Iran, who provide the rebels with limited support.
 Saudi Arabia seems to think they can starve their enemies into submission.
 Since 2015 they’ve placed severe restrictions on shipping and air traffic; the UAE-led assault on Hudaydah is making things worse.
 The Houthis also place restrictions on the distribution of humanitarian aid, and fire ballistic missiles across the border into Saudi Arabia to perpetuate the conflict.
-This war cannot be won militarily, and the blockade only undermines potential peace negotiations while killing Yemenis who have nothing to do with the conflict.
+This war cannot be won militarily, and the only ones losing are innocent Yemenis who want nothing to do with the conflict.

 Under both Obama and Trump, the US has given Saudi Arabia and its allies a blank check to intervene in Yemen's civil war.
-Though defense officials won't talk much about this, it's known that the US provides weapons and fuel for Saudi bombing campaigns, which have killed thousands of Yemeni civilians.
+Though defense officials won't talk much about this, it's known that the US provides weapons and intelligence assistance for coalition bombing campaigns, which have killed thousands of Yemeni civilians.
 The Trump administration has increased this support and given its tacit approval for the continuing blockade and the Hudaydah offensive, even though the UN and every major humanitarian organization have repeatedly explained the consequences.
 The US is playing an active role in the starvation of Yemen, and that’s something every American needs to understand.